Escobar's Conjecture on a sharp lower bound for the first nonzero Steklov eigenvalue: Introduction

 In addition, in view of the variational characterization \eqref{var-ch} for $\sigma_1$, our result is equivalent to a sharp Poincar\'{e}-trace inequality.
 It is also worth mentioning that our result can be viewed as a sharp lower bound of the fundamental gap for the Steklov eigenvalue problem (noting $\sigma_1-\sigma_0=\sigma_1$); for the sharp lower bounds on the fundamental gaps of the Dirichlet and the Neumann eigenvalue problems, we refer to \cite{AC11,Kro92,PW60,ZY84}.

 We use a method which is totally based on integral identities and inequalities to prove Theorem \ref{thm1}.
 In particular, the proof has two main ingredients.
-One is a weighted Reilly type formula proved by Qiu and the first-named author \cite{QX15}, with a special choice of the weight function
+One is a weighted Reilly-type formula proved by Qiu and the first-named author \cite{QX15}, with a special choice of the weight function

 where $\rho=\mathrm{dist}(\cdot,\S)$ is the distance function to $\S$.
-The other is a generalized Pohozaev type identity proved by Provenzano--Stubbe \cite{PS19} for Euclidean domains and by the second-named author \cite{Xio18} for general manifolds, with a special choice of the gradient vector field $\n V$ in the identity.
-Remarkably, in spite of the use of weighted Reilly type formula, after using the Hessian comparison theorem, we arrive at two key inequalities \eqref{key-ineq1} and \eqref{key-ineq2}, establishing the relations among the interior Dirichlet integral, the boundary Dirichlet integral and the boundary $L^2$ norm of the normal derivative for $f$, which does not involve the weight function $V$.
+The other is a generalized Pohozaev-type identity which was proved by Provenzano--Stubbe \cite{PS19} for Euclidean domains and by the second-named author \cite{Xio18} for general manifolds, with a special choice of the gradient vector field $\n V$ in the identity.
+Such a Pohozaev-type identity has been recently used to obtain bounds on Steklov eigenvalues; see e.g. \cite{CGH20} and \cite{GKLP22}.
+Remarkably, in spite of the use of the weighted Reilly-type formula, after using the Hessian comparison theorem, we arrive at two key inequalities \eqref{key-ineq1} and \eqref{key-ineq2}, establishing the relations among the interior Dirichlet integral, the boundary Dirichlet integral and the boundary $L^2$ norm of the normal derivative for a harmonic function $f$, which does not involve the weight function $V$.
 Our argument works for all dimensions.
 Hence it also provides a new proof for the $2$-dimensional case.

 For our purpose, the crucial property of $V$ is the following Hessian comparison result.
 The curvature condition \eqref{curv-cond} implies that holds true away from ${\rm Cut}(\S)$, the cut locus of $\S$ in $\O$.
-This follows directly from the Hessian comparison theorem for $\rho=\mathrm{dist}(\cdot,\S)$ by Heintze--Karcher \cite{HK78}.
+This follows directly from the Hessian comparison theorem for $\rho=\mathrm{dist}(\cdot,\S)$ implicitly given by Heintze-Karcher \cite[Section 3.2]{HK78}; see also Kasue \cite[Remark 2.26]{Kas82}.
 Moreover, Kasue \cite{Kas82} proved that \eqref{hess-comp} holds true throughout $\O$ in the weak sense of Wu \cite{Wu79}.
-Since the weight function $V$ is only Lipschitz continuous on ${\rm Cut}(\S)$, in order to apply Qiu--Xia's weighted Reilly type formula and the generalized Pohozaev type identity, we have to make a smooth approximation $V_\varepsilon\in C^\infty(\O)$ of $V$.
+Since the weight function $V$ is only Lipschitz continuous on ${\rm Cut}(\S)$, in order to apply Qiu--Xia's weighted Reilly-type formula and the generalized Pohozaev-type identity, we have to make a smooth approximation $V_\varepsilon\in C^\infty(\O)$ of $V$.
 Fortunately, we are able to choose a Greene--Wu type smooth approximation $V_\varepsilon$ of $V$ which is identical to $V$ near $\S$ and satisfies $\nabla^2 V_\varepsilon\le -(c-\varepsilon) g$ for any small $\varepsilon>0$.
 This is the main technical part in the proof.